(gst.gov.in) Good and Services Tax (GST Bill Meaning Hindi / Eng) (Benefits,Drawbacks) | GST Tax Rates | GST Implementation Date

 Benefits of GST

-- GST will make India a unified nation and a single structure will be maintained for taxation in India.
+- Make India a unified nation and a single structure will be maintained for taxation in India.

-- GST will benefit the Central and State Governments of India.
+- Benefit the Central and State Governments of India.

-- Indian government will be able to provide better control on the leakages using GST.
+- Indian government will be able to provide better control on the leakages.

-- GST will provide a single and transparent tax system to the consumers and the burden of the overall tax system will be taken off under GST.
+- Provide a single and transparent tax system to the consumers and the burden of the overall tax system will be taken off under GST.

 Taxes which will be replaced by GST